Divorce and Male Midlife Crisis

 Your husband is going through a change.
 This means that you will probably need to change, too.
 Chances are, both of you have become a bit lackadaisical in your marriage and have taken each other for granted.
 Assess the relationship with honesty (and recruit a therapist or counselor to help you gain perspective).
 If you can identify things that you need to change to improve the relationship, do everything you can to do so.
 If your spouse expresses complaints or tells you certain things they wish were different, seriously consider what they are asking and see if it is something you can accommodate.
 Spouses need to work together to stay together – sometimes that means one spouse does more than their share of heavy lifting.
 It usually evens out in the end.

-If you have questions about how to deal with your husband’s midlife crisis, contact the Law Office of Peter Van Aulen today for an initial consultation at (201) 845 -7400.
+If you have questions about how to deal with your husband’s midlife crisis, contact the Law Office of Peter Van Aulen today for a free initial consultation at (201) 845 -7400.